maurorossi21/maurorossi21/README.md

 **💫 About Me:**

 **Hello!
-I’m Mauro, a full stack developer and cybersecurity enthusiast currently focusing on back-end development.
+I’m Mauro, future full stack developer and cybersecurity enthusiast currently focusing on back-end development.
 I'm committed to building a strong foundation in Node,js/Typescript as I work towards mastering back-end technologies.**

 - **My goal is to learn Javascript/Typescript, React, Node.js, Express.js and SQL**